-- Place a label or addressograph with resident identification information - □ in the upper right hand corner of the form - If a label is unavailable, record the resident's last name, first name and birth date (DDMMYYYY) PHN and LTC#

-Record the facility name and location Sending Site Record the name of the receiving ER Transfer To Record the resident's contact person's name and phone number Contact Person Record the reason(s) the resident is being transferred to the ER. resident's condition or situation).
-Outline the steps of deterioration or improvement (eq. fell and has suspected broken hip) Reason for Transfer Recent Illness History Recommended Action

-- or improvement (eg. fell and has suspected broken hip) - Record all pertinent or relevant medical diagnoses and conditions affecting Other Relevant - the provision of resident care (eq. left-sided neglect, Diabetes X20 years) Medical History - Attach a copy of the Medical Orders for Scope of Treatment (MOST) form MOST Advanced Care Plan - and place $\sqrt{1}$ in the box to indicate this was done - Attach current MAR (Medication Administration Record) and place a $\sqrt{n}$ MAR - box to indicate this was done.
-If there is no current MAR, leave the box blank - Record all known allergies to food, environmental substances and Alleraies medications.
-Record the type of reaction to each allergen (eq. skin rash, - hives, anaphylactic reaction) - Place a $\sqrt{1}$ in the box to identify usual cognitive status Usual Cognitive Status - Place a $\sqrt{}$ in the box to identify behaviour concerns: verbal/physical triggers, Behaviour interventions - Place a $\sqrt{}$ in the box to identify known infectious diseases (eq.
-MRSA/VRE) Infection Control - Specify diet type, texture, Feeds self, Degree of assistance required Diet - Place a $\sqrt{10}$ to identify continence and last bowel movement/time voided Continence - Place a $\sqrt{}$ in the box to identify appropriate mobility and aides Physical Status - Place a $\sqrt{10}$ in the box to identify if personal effects are being sent with resident Personal Effects http://fhpulse/clinical\programs/long\term\care/Residential%20and%20Assisted%20Living%20 Documents/1%20RC%20A%20To%20Z%20Listing/T/Transfer\Residential\Care\Facility\To\ ER.pdf https://fhextranet.fraserhealth.ca/sites/ResidentialContractsServices/CommuniCARE/NUXX105077B ResidentCareF acilitytoER Combined.pdf
+Spe Place a label or addressograph with resident identification information in the upper right hand corner of the form If a label is unavailable, record the resident's last name, first name and birth date (DDMMYYYY) PHN and LTC# Label / Addressograph Record the facility name and location Sending Site Record the name of the receiving ER Transfer To Record the resident's contact person's name and phone number Contact Person Record the reason(s) the resident is being transferred to the ER. resident's condition or situation).
+Outline the steps of deterioration or improvement (eg. fell and has suspected broken hip) Reason for Transfer Recent Illness History Recommended Action Record all pertinent or relevant medical diagnoses and conditions affecting the provision of resident care (eg. left-sided neglect, Diabetes X20 years) Attach a copy of the Medical Orders for Scope of Treatment (MOST) form and place $$ in the box to indicate this was done MOST Advanced Care Plan Attach current MAR (Medication Administration Record) and place a $$ in box to indicate this was done.
+If there is no current MAR, leave the box black the box black is a superscript of the superscrip Record all known allergies to food, environmental substances and medications.
+Record the type of reaction to each allergen (eg. skin rash, hives, anaphylactic reaction) Allergies Place a $\sqrt{\ }$ in the box to identify usual cognitive status Usual Cognitive Status Place a $$ in the box to identify behaviour concerns: verbal/physical triggers interventions s, Behaviour Place a $\sqrt{\ }$ in the box to identify known infectious diseases (eg. MRSA/VRE) Infection Control Specify diet type, texture, Feeds self, Degree of assistance required Diet Place a $\sqrt{}$ to identify continence and last bowel movement/time voided Continence Place a $\sqrt{\ }$ in the box to identify appropriate mobility and aides Physical Status Place a $\sqrt{\ }$ in the box to identify if personal effects are being sent with resident ent Personal http://fhpulse/clinical_programs/long_term_care/Residential%20and%20Assisted%20Living%20 Documents/1%20RC%20A%20To%20Z%20Listing/T/Transfer Residential Care Facility To ER.pdf